fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 The open street map data for Singapore is no doubt "dirty".
 For example, when I search for my middle school, its lack of the `"address"` field exhibits the lack of completeness in the dataset.

-On the other hand, I learn this is where a NoSQL database with a dynamic schema, like MongoDB, shows its strength.
+On the other hand, I learn this is where a NoSQL database with a dynamic schema[^NoSQL], like MongoDB, shows its strength.
 It means that I am not required to ensure the records/documents conform to a strict, pre-defined schema when creating the database.
 For me, it means I could avoid the organizational nightmare of creating tables after tables of data in order to build a relational database that works.
-But as I learn from MongoDB documentation, in the realm of agile development, where the schema of the database changes frequently and fast, a NoSQL database triumphs over relational database in terms of speed and reliability.
+But as I learn from MongoDB documentation, in the realm of agile development[^Agile], where the schema of the database changes frequently and fast, a NoSQL database triumphs over relational database in terms of speed and reliability.

+[^NoSQL]: NoSQL Databases Explained.
+In _MongoDB_.
+Retrieved October 29, 2016, from <https://www.mongodb.com/nosql-explained>

+[^Agile]: Agile Development.
+In _MongoDB_.
+Retrieved October 29, 2016, from <https://www.mongodb.com/agile-development>

+## REFERENCES